divilla/ethproxy/README.md

 ### Managing Configurations

-Due to lack of time config is implemented as package constants
+Due to lack of time config is implemented as package constants.
+The good side is you can easily play with settings and test solution all over.